DJackson-BlueTeam/Portfolio/SOC/Volatility/Volatility/Volatility.md

 Answer: 1640

-7. What is the parent process PID in Case 001?
+**6. What is the parent process PID in Case 001?**
 Answer: 1484
 - we can observe from the pstree the parent process "explorer.exe" has a PID of 1484

-8. what user-agent was employed by the adversary in Case 001?
+**7. what user-agent was employed by the adversary in Case 001?**
 - To find out what is the user-agent of the malicious processor, we can string the results.
-- strings: is a command use to find specific printable characters from a binary file.
+- `strings`: is a command use to find specific printable characters from a binary file or low hanging fruits.
 It is essentially used for reverse engineering, debugging and analyzing files that are not human readable.
-- commandline: strings Investigation-1.vmem | grep User-Agent <-- the string command will look for printable characters that are related to User-Agent and display the results.
+- commandline: `strings Investigation-1.vmem | grep User-agent` <-- the string command will look for printable characters that are related to User-Agent and display the results.
 - strings does sensitive scanning, so correct spelling, lower-cases, uppercases etc. is necessary.
 ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/ba53ebfec29bf66ff7be74764e9758224d0bbaad/SOC/Volatility/Volatility/Volatility%20Img/421.png)

 Answer: Mozilla/5.0 (Windows; U; MSIE 7.0; Windows NT 6.0; en-US)

-9. Was Chase Bank one of the suspicious bank domains found in Case 001?
+**8. Was Chase Bank one of the suspicious bank domains found in Case 001?**
-- there are several was to grab the results, but we will use a command that give use the direct results of what we looking for.
+- There are several was to grab the results, but we will use a command that give use the direct results of what we looking for.
-- commandline: strings Investigaiton-1.vmem | grep -i https | grep chase <--- while we are using strings to look for the particular character, we can also grep the results we are looking for.
+- commandline: `strings Investigaiton-1.vmem | grep -i https | grep chase` <--- while we are using strings to look for the particular character, we can also grep the results we are looking for.
 ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/ba53ebfec29bf66ff7be74764e9758224d0bbaad/SOC/Volatility/Volatility/Volatility%20Img/422.png)

 Answer: Yes

-10. What suspicious process is running at PID 740 in case 002?
+**9. What suspicious process is running at PID 740 in case 002?**
-- To determine the process that was running at PID 740, we can use the plugin pslist and use grep to only grap the PID 740.
+- To determine the process that was running at PID 740, we can use the plugin `pslist` and use `grep` to only grab the PID 740.
 ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/ba53ebfec29bf66ff7be74764e9758224d0bbaad/SOC/Volatility/Volatility/Volatility%20Img/423.png)

 Answer: @WanaDecryptor@
-11. What is the full path of the suspicious binary in PID 740 in Case 002?
+10. What is the full path of the suspicious binary in PID 740 in Case 002?
 - To look up the full path of the binary, we acn use the cmdline plugin to review the executions, and maybe come across a path.
 - Since we know that @WanaDecryptor@ is the malicious binary, we can use the strings command and then grep for @WanaDecryptor@ to only get the results of that binary.
 - commandline: strings Investigation-2.raw | grep @WanaDecryptor@
 ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/ba53ebfec29bf66ff7be74764e9758224d0bbaad/SOC/Volatility/Volatility/Volatility%20Img/424.png)

 Answer: C:\Intel\ivecuqmanpnirkt615\@WanaDecryptor@.exe
-12. What is the parent process of PID 740 in Case 002?
+11. What is the parent process of PID 740 in Case 002?
 - From running the previous command, we can see that task.exe had started the execution of @WanaDecryptor@.
 - To be sure that tasksche.exe is the parent process of @WanaDecryptor@.exe, we can use the plugin pstree and grep for PID 740.
 ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/ba53ebfec29bf66ff7be74764e9758224d0bbaad/SOC/Volatility/Volatility/Volatility%20Img/425.png)